XronosSchedulingLtd/scheduleruserdocs/events.rst

    Again, a common mistake is to try to put unnecessary information in this box.
-Don't put "Planning meeting for trip to Greece - room 6H", or "Progress meeting - Lord Copper, Jane Ayre and Harriet Vane".
+Don't put "Planning meeting for trip to Greece - room 6H", or "Progress meeting - Lord Copper, Jane Eyre and Harriet Vane".

    Instead put "Planning meeting for trip to Greece", and "Progress meeting" and then add the venues and/or attendees as resources in the next